-Course Load: A full-time graduate student carries a minimum of 8 credit hours per semester (with a half-time student carrying 4 credit hours per semester).
+Course Load: A full-time MSM graduate student carries a minimum of 8 credit hours per semester (with a half-time student carrying 4 credit hours per semester).
 A part-time graduate student carries fewer than eight credit hours per semester.
-The full-time load for the MBA is 9 credit hours per semester, and for the MSW 12 credit hours per semester.
+The full-time load for the MBA is 9 credit hours per semester, and for the MSW, MSCP 12 credit hours per semester.
+The MSSLP is 12 credit hours per semester.

 Academic Probation/Suspension: If the student's cumulative graduate GPA falls below 3.0, the student will be placed on academic probation.
-If after two additional courses, the student has not regained a 3.0 cumulative GPA, s/he may be dismissed from the program.
+For more information on Academic Probation/Suspension, please see specific program handbooks.
 A student receiving a D, an F, or three C's may also be dismissed from the program.